-The new laptops are touted as the thinnest and lightest MacBook Pros ever made and with the addition of significant hardware upgrades, like the OLED TouchBar and the Touch ID sensor, they are certainly the most advanced.
+The new laptops are touted as the thinnest and lightest MacBook Pros ever made, and, with the addition of significant hardware upgrades like the OLED Touch Bar and Touch ID sensor, they’re certainly the most advanced.

 Later, inconsistent battery life forced Consumer Reports to not give the new MacBook Pro a “recommended” line.
-Fortunately for Apple, Consumer Reports revised and upgraded its rating for the laptops to “recommended” after a software update.
+Fortunately for Apple, Consumer Reports revised its rating for the laptops to “recommended” after a software update.

-The battery woes may be have been rectified but this new emerging issue is something a software update can’t fix.
+The battery woes may be have been rectified, but this new emerging issue is something a software update can’t fix.

-Michael DN notes on an Apple Forum post:
+User “Michael DN” notes on an Apple Forum post:

-“The sound occurs rarely, there may be several days or more straight that I don’t hear it, though when it occurs, it may happen 2-3 times in a half hour period.
+“The sound occurs rarely.
+[T]here may be several days or more straight that I don’t hear it, though when it occurs, it may happen 2-3 times in a half-hour period.
 There is no association I can make with what I’m doing at the time, so I’m unable to recreate it.
 The sound is a single hollow ‘popping’ noise, similar to if you slowly squeeze a plastic bottle until it crinkles.”

-“The sound is not very loud, but clearly audible, and sounds as if it is coming from approximately behind the trackpad,” Michael DN continued.
-“I’ve had no other notable problems with this computer to date, have made no modifications to any hardware, or used it in any abnormal way.”
+“The sound is not very loud but clearly audible, and [it] sounds as if it is coming from approximately behind the trackpad,” “Michael DN” continued.
+“I’ve had no other notable problems with this computer to date, have made no modifications to any hardware or used it in an abnormal way.”